mauriciabad/SoT-REST/README.md

 ✈ First REST assignment for SoT 2019 Q1 B1 in Fontys ICT.

-The code is here: https://github.com/mauriciabad/SoT-REST
+The source code is here: https://github.com/mauriciabad/SoT-REST

 ## Assignment statement

 Make a REST service and client(s) for the required case: **searching and buying flight tickets (for travelling with an airplane)**.
 You may make it simple or advanced, for example: clients can create account, search for flight tickets and buy them, etc.

-Detailed assessment criteria can be found here: [SOT Module Description and Assignments](documentation/SOT_Module_Description_and_Assignments.pdf)
+Detailed assessment criteria can be found here: [SOT Module Description and Assignments](https://github.com/mauriciabad/SoT-REST/blob/master/documentation/SOT_Module_Description_and_Assignments.pdf)

 ## API Reference